kmaida/speakerbot/docs/development-airtable.md

 ```
 15. Copy the base ID and paste it into your `.env` file as the `AIRTABLE_BASE_ID` variable.
 16. Now return to your base view.
 In the upper right corner, click on your avatar icon and choose **Account** from the dropdown.
 17. You should now see your **Account overview** page.
-In the "API" section, there is a personal API key (displayed as dots in an input field).
+In the "API" section, you should see a prompt to generate an API key.
+After you've done this, there is a personal API key (displayed as dots in an input field).
 Click in the field to view the text contents.
 It should reveal a string starting with "key."
 Copy this API key and paste it into your `.env` file as `AIRTABLE_API_KEY`.
 18. Save your `.env` changes.

 You are now ready to use Airtable as your data source for events!
 Head back to the [Development docs](development.md) or you can move to the next step: [Development: MongoDB Setup](development-mongodb.md).